mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   "But the founders of Rudjan at least had alternate plans if things didn't go so well, didn't they?"

   "As settlers?
 No. They knew that their lives were in danger by traveling far from Shaki.
 They might not find food on the way, or they might not find the land they were looking for, or thieves in the know might jump them in the dark.
 But they left anyway.
 Going back was never an option.
 It's the same now as it was then.
-We would be better off dead than leaving the home we worked so hard to build."
+We would be better off dead than struggling under someone else's foot."

+  "I will applaud your peoples' clarity of purpose, if not your stubborn insistence on independence."

+  "We bow to no one, Melna.
+Not even to you."

+  They both re-assumed their positions on their saffas, making gentler movements in light of their slightly fuller bellies.

+  Melna asked, "To the train then?"

+  "To the train."

+  "Train," Linyu chimed in a whisper.

 <!--